celer-network/sgn-networks/docs/validator.md

 sgnops init-candidate --commission-rate <commission-rate> --min-self-stake <min-self-stake> --rate-lock-period <rate-lock-period>
 ```

-Wait for the transaction to complete.
+Wait for the transaction to be confirmed.

 2. Delegate CELR to the candidate: